Most satisfying Blitzbok season for coach Powell

 They won’t manage to defend their title‚ but the foundations for the future have been laid.

-“This has probably been my most satisfying season because of where we started and the inexperienced squad we had at the beginning of the competition‚” Powell told TimesLive.
+“This has probably been my most satisfying season because of where we started and the inexperienced squad we had at the beginning of the competition‚” Powell said.

 “It’s been hugely satisfying to see the growth of the team and of the individuals.
 We never wavered in our belief that the longer the season went on‚ the better we would become.